mikeholscher/zmk-config-mikefive/files/custom-keycaps/readme.md

 Especially for resin printing, many variables influence the dimensions of the printed part: slicing orientation and settings, material properties, shrinkage, washing time, curing intensity, abrasive post-processing, and who knows what.
 Since these keycaps require very precise dimensions to have a tight fit on the switch without rattle but not too tight to prevent the switch from getting stuck, resin printing somewhere else is therefore far from ideal.

 ## Well, what should I do with these files then?
 Ideally, print them on your own printer.
 Start with a couple and tweak the scale or even individual part dimensions to get a better fit.
 I have heard testers get good results from scaling the part 101%, for example.
 I printed them in the orientation shown below, and I only supported the outer (orange-marked) edge to minimize/eliminate cleanup.
-The right image is how I oriented them for an FDM print on my new Bambu X1C using 0.08mm layer height, and it worked surprisingly well!
+The right image is how I oriented them for an FDM print on our Bambu X1C at work using 0.08mm layer height, and it worked surprisingly well!

 ![](images/printingtips.jpg)